Close×

 Montreal's sports ecosystem

-The sports ecosystem on the Island of Montreal is made up of a wide range of players with distinct, complementary, and sometimes overlapping roles.
-Among other things, this page is intended as a tool to provide a summary of the roles and responsibilities of the main entities that make up the local sports community.
+The sports ecosystem on the Island of Montreal comprises a wide range of stakeholders with distinct, complementary, and sometimes overlapping roles.
+Among other things, this page is intended to serve as a tool for providing an overview of the roles and responsibilities of the main entities that make up the local sports community.

-One of the roles of the Montreal Sports Council is to mobilize various stakeholders in the sports community to support sports development across the region, from discovery to high performance.
-To achieve this, the Sports Council works collaboratively with various groups and committees to help resolve certain issues affecting sports organizations.
+One of the roles of the Montreal Sports Council is to bring together various stakeholders in the sports community to support sports development across the region, from introductory levels all the way to the elite level.
+To achieve this, the Montreal Sports Council works collaboratively through various groups and committees to help address specific challenges facing sports organizations.

-Several definitions below are taken from the City of Montreal's Regional Sports Recognition and Support Policy.
+Several of the definitions below are taken from the City of Montreal’s Policy on Recognition and Support for Regional Sports.

-Themain entities that make up the sports ecosystem on the island of Montreal:
+TheThe main entities that make up the sports ecosystem on the Island of Montreal:

 Local sports clubs

-A sports club offering services in the borough or city where it is located.
-The club is usually open to everyone and has active members who are mainly from its borough or city.
-This organization's mission is to develop its sport in its territory and is recognized as such by its sports federation.
+A sports club that offers services in the borough or city where it is located.
+The club is typically open to everyone and has active members who are primarily from that borough or city.
+The organization’s mission is to promote its sport within its local area, and it is recognized as such by its sports federation.

 Supralocal or regional sports clubs

-A structured, federated organization that oversees the development of athletes in a sport with a focus on performance within regional, provincial, national, and international networks.
-A sports club is a single-sport or multi-sport organization whose members share a common interest in practicing their sport.
-Its clientele comes from several boroughs or related cities.
+A structured, federated organization that oversees the development of athletes in a specific sport with a focus on performance within regional, provincial, national, and international networks.
+A sports club is a single-sport or multi-sport organization composed of members who share a common interest in practicing their sport.
+Its membership comes from several boroughs or neighboring cities.

 Regional sports associations

-An organization whose members share a common interest in the regional development of one or more sports recognized by a provincial or national sports federation or by an official body.
+An organization composed of members who share a common interest in the regional development of one or more sports recognized by a provincial or national sports federation or by an official body.
 It promotes and supports the healthy development of athletes and their sport, at both the recreational and competitive levels:

-• by extending the mission of its sports federation to the region, where applicable;
+• by extending the scope of its sports federation's mission to the region, where appropriate;

-• by supervising, and sometimes directing, competitions in his sport within the territory;
+• by overseeing, and sometimes organizing, competitions in their sport within the region;

-• by supporting the organization and staging of events at various levels, such as the regional finals of the Jeux du Québec and the Jeux de Montréal;
+• by supporting the organization and staging of events at various levels, such as the regional finals of the Quebec Games and the Montreal Games;

-• by offering services to its members, such as training for coaches, officials, or other types of services;
+• by providing services to its members, such as training for coaches and officials, or other types of services;

-• by promoting the development and supervision of local clubs and athletes under its responsibility;
+• by promoting the development and support of local clubs and athletes under its purview;

 • by promoting consultation and collaboration among its members and consultation with partner organizations;

-• by ensuring compliance with the rules of the sports federation, both in terms of technical aspects and in terms of safety and ethical practices;
+• by ensuring compliance with the sports federation’s rules, both in technical matters and in terms of safety and ethical practices;

-• by establishing democratic and transparent regional consultation structures;
+• by establishing democratic and transparent regional consultative bodies;

-• by recruiting and training competent volunteers to ensure the sound management and optimal development of its sport
+• by recruiting and training qualified volunteers to ensure the sound management and optimal development of its sport

 Montreal Sports Council : The Montreal Sports Council is a non-profit organization whose vision is to be the leader of the city’s sports community.